rhroyston/material-controls-for-html-video/README.md

 ### Synopsis

 JavaScript programatically wraps all native HTML5 `video` elements with custom Google Material Design controls.
+Wrap means that Material Design Scalable Vector Graphics, SVG, icons and Google's Material Components Web, MDC-Web, library are programatically created and attached in the browser.
 Small CSS file accompanies the script.
 All CSS classes are prepended with `htt-mvp` so as to avoid collisions.
 The JavaScript is encapsulated in an immediately-invoked function expression, IIFE.